ndemou/Out-PingStats/README.md

 ### Parallel pings/smart aggregation

 When checking internet quality this script tries hard to be resilient to problems of specific hosts.
-To that end it will run about 10 ping jobs in parallel threads.
+To that end it will run 10 ping jobs in parallel threads.
 Each job pings a different host every second.
 It has 4 sets of hosts to switch between so that each host will see a ping/query every 4 seconds (or 2 seconds if you specify `-PingsPerSec 2`).
 This way we minimize the chances of our pings getting throttled.
 If at least one reply is received at a specific second we consider it a success and we **only** take the minimum RTT into acount.
 We also use a smart algorithm to "normalize" the RTTs of different servers so that we don't see jitter due to the differences between the RTTs of the different servers.

 #### About the algorithm for RTT Normalization